HawgBeat - Pro Hogs on 2023 NFL Preseason rosters

 While no former Razorbacks participated in that contest, there will be plenty of Pro Hogs suiting up for numerous teams around the league this preseason.

-Below is a look at what teams all the former Hogs are playing for this preseason, which will resume Thursday with the Houston Texans taking on the New England Patriots, who former Hogs Hunter Henry, Deatrich Wise Jr. and Trey Flowers play for.
+Below is a look at what teams all the former Hogs are playing for this preseason, which will resume Thursday with the Houston Texans and former kicker Jake Bates taking on the New England Patriots, who former Hogs Hunter Henry, Deatrich Wise Jr. and Trey Flowers play for.

 Kickoff between the Texans and Patriots is set for 6 p.m.
 CT and former Razorback receiver Matt Landers and the Seattle Seahawks will take on the Minnesota Vikings at 9 p.m.
 CT.
 Both games will be televised on the NFL Network.